 The humiliation this represented was clear to the Polish pilots fighting in the RAF.
 Once the decisions of Yalta had been made public, they were so incensed that an order was sent out to remove their side arms.
 Despite fears of a rebellion, they were nevertheless commanded to participate in the bombing raid on Dresden.

 When Churchill returned from Yalta, this sense of Britain having been tossed aside on the dust heap of history no doubt rankled within his breast.
 His long career had merely traced the line of descent from the apogee of British power to its nadir.
 The very act for which he was most celebrated – bravely standing up to Hitler – was the same act that had condemned Britain to becoming a province of the American Empire – "Airstrip One" as Orwell so pertinently called it.

 When Churchill signed off on the order to bomb tens of thousands of German civilians into a holocaust of fiery death, he was making a last, totemic gesture of imperial power, one that also embodied his rage and impotence.
 He would punish the Germans while also destroying a city that would either fall into the hands of the advancing Russians or Americans (the Red Army rapists won that race).

 In bombing Dresden, he was in a sense bombing America and Russia as well as Germany – the three powers that had ensured the future impotence of the British Empire.
-That is the real taste of Dresden and it is a taste worth spitting out.
+That is the astringent taste of Dresden, and it is a taste worth spitting out.

 |A last great display of Imperial power.|